-Any defective conditions that are found during inspection must be corrected.
+Defective conditions: Any defective conditions that are found during inspection must be corrected.
+If any warning labels are missing or not legible, contact Lawrence Doors for replacement labels.

 Adjustments and repairs: If adjustments and repairs become necessary, they must be made by a trained door systems technician using proper tools and instructions.